Trahloc/midi-qol/Getting Started.md

 Midi-qol is a fairly complex module with many configuration options and dependencies on other modules.
 To make it work you have to go through a setup process where you configure it to work the way you want.

 If you are too impatient to read a getting started guide, here is the quickest way to get something working.
-  1. Install the prerequisite modules (libsocket, libwrapper and Dynami Active Effects), midi-qol won't activate without them.
+  1. Install the prerequisite modules (socketlib, libwrapper and Dynamic Active Effects), midi-qol won't activate without them.
-  2. Got to configure settings and for midi-qol tick "Enable Combat Automation".
+  2. Go to configure settings and for midi-qol tick "Enable Combat Automation".
   3. Navigate to the midi-qol settings and click on the workflow button.
   4. Go to the quick settings tab and click full automation and confirm the changes.
 Midi will now do most things out of the box when you target an opponent and roll the sword.